dtankdempse/thetvapp-m3u/README.md

 This command runs thetvapp-m3u on port 4124, allowing your IPTV application to connect to it locally or remotely (depending on your setup).

-The playlist and EPG details will be available at either:

 ---

 ### Accessing the Server